What is Cornea?

 • The transplant procedure and recovery

-During the transplant procedure the diseased layer of the cornea is sliced in a circular form(similar to a cookie cutter) and replaced with healthy donor tissue.
+The damaged layer of the cornea is cut out in a circular pattern (like a cookie cutter) and replaced with healthy donor tissue during the transplant surgery.

-It can take up to a year to fully recover from a corneal transplant. with the exception of heavy lifting, majority people are back to their normal practices and routine within one to two weeks.
-Though it is advised to wait at least four weeks before doing any heavy lifting, or longer if your doctor instructs it.
+• It can take up to a year to fully recover from a corneal transplant.
+In one to two weeks, most people return to their regular habits and routine—except for heavy lifting.
+However, it is advised to wait at least four weeks before doing any heavy lifting, or longer if your doctor instructs it.

 Cornea Care and Hygiene